Simplify your publications on oil revenue utilization – Akufo-Addo to PIAC

 Touching on the relations between PIAC and the Ministry of Finance, he noted that delays in transmission of information between the two entities, emanating from the distortions in the deadline schedules of the reporting obligations of the two institutions, have led to the stoking of controversy.

-Speaking at the 10th-anniversary celebration of PIAC, at a ceremony held at the Kempinski Hotel, in Accra, President Akufo-Addo stated “I will, in conclusion, urged the Ministry of Finance and PIAC to rekindle the holding of their quarterly meetings to ensure that issues of mutual interest and concern are addressed through dialogue.
+Speaking at the 10th anniversary celebration of PIAC, at a ceremony held at the Kempinski Hotel, in Accra, President Akufo-Addo stated “I will, in conclusion, urge the Ministry of Finance and PIAC to rekindle the holding of their quarterly meetings to ensure that issues of mutual interest and concern are addressed through dialogue.

 “I also appeal to PIAC, in its publications, to help provide the general public with a better understanding of how petroleum resources are managed, and clarify swiftly its position on matters should it be misconstrued in the media space,” he added.